andrewufrank/daino/README.md

 ## Defaults
 The markdonw file for each page to produce contains in the yaml header values for title, author, date etc. Missing values are replaced with defaults, which are stored in the same format in a file.
+    Missing title is replaced by FILL - which can be searched for and corrected!
 TODO

+## Processing
+The design is based on Shake which is sort of lazy:

+Each markdown file produces a page (correlat: for each page expected include a markdown file, even the index pages!).
+A markdown page starts Shake with a `need` for the html page.
+To produce html page, a panrep file must be produced, which then ask for a docrep file which is produced from the markdown file.
+Shake caches the intermediate files and recreates files only if the source changed, which guarantees very fast udates and allow dynamic uupdates of pages.

+### Chain of source code:
+- main: ssgbake (from app/ssgBake.hs)
+- StartSSGprocess
+    missing upload automatically TODO
+- shakeAll from Shake2.hs

 ## Transformations of pages for the site
 - `md`: The each page shown on the site starts as an markdown file with yaml meta information.